GOT-10k: A Large High-Diversity Benchmark for Generic Object Tracking in the Wild: Construction of GOT-10k

 We employ a qualified data company for video collection.
 The overall pipeline of video collection as well as verification is listed in Table~\ref{tab:qc_collection}.
-In summary, we carry out 1 collection stage and 5 verification stages to ensure the quality of each collected video.
-Defective videos that contain noisy segments such as shot changes, long-term target absence and incomplete trajectories are filtered out during the verification stages.
-The data collection and the first 3 stages of verification are conducted in the data company.
-After receiving the videos, we have 2 trained verifiers to fast go through all the collected videos and determine whether to accept each or not.
-Finally, the authors of this work will randomly select 20\% of the accepted videos and do the last check.
-The final pool contains 563 classes of moving objects and 87 classes of motion (some of the motion classes are manually defined by the collectors and post-processed by the authors), with a total scale of around 10 thousand videos.
-Figure~\ref{fig:object_motion} illustrates some screenshots of GOT-10k videos labeled with varied object and motion classes.
-Figure~\ref{fig:distribution} shows the final distribution of video counts of the 121 object class groups we used in the collection stage, with OTB2015 dataset as a comparison.
+In summary, we carry out 1 collection and 5 verification stages to ensure the quality of each collected video.
+Defective videos that contain long-term stationary objects, noisy segments (e.g., shot changes, long-term target absence, too short or incomplete trajectories, etc.) or repeated scenarios are filtered out during the verification stages.
+For each collected data, the first 3 stages of verification are conducted in the company, then we have 2 trained verifiers to go through every video and determine whether to accept each or not.
+Afterwards, the authors of this work display all filtered videos and do the last screening (determining to accept each video or not).
+All rejected videos will have to be replaced by new ones collected by the data company.
+The verification process ensures that all the accepted videos have been visualized and checked by the authors and their quality can be guaranteed.